Delta Phi Epsilon (professional): Fraternity

 Later these men joined with seven other interested undergraduates (future brothers Sandager, Butts, Ash, MacKenzie, Brooks, Sullivan, Scott, and Bates) and signed the Articles of Agreement.
 After choosing a name and nominating officers, Delta Phi Epsilon Foreign Service Fraternity was formally founded at the Catholic Community House at 6th and E Streets, NW, on January 25, 1920.
 The group was incorporated in the District of Columbia on April 20, 1920.
 Early expansion focused on both East and West Coast schools.
 The fraternity's activities and expansion ceased during World War II.

 After the war, the fraternity saw even greater expansion into institutions across the United States. and by the 1960s, the fraternity began to see a decline in the number of its chapters.
 During the 1970s most of the fraternity's collegiate chapters went inactive, leaving only the original Alpha.
 This decline is attributed to two major factors: a national decline in professional fraternities and a negative perception generally of foreign service.
 During the Vietnam War, foreign service was closely associated in many minds with current United States foreign policy, which was protested against at many member institutions.

 After some attempts during the 1990s, several of these defunct chapters were revived in the 2000s.
-The Alpha chapter at Georgetown University went defunct, but was revived in 1990 after ten years of inactivity and revived again in 1998 after another five years of inactivity.
-In the summer of 2003, the first reactivation of a dormant chapter, Epsilon chapter at UC Berkeley, occurred.
+The Alpha chapter at Georgetown University went defunct but was revived in 1990 after ten years of inactivity and revived again in 1998 after another five years of inactivity.
+In the summer of 2003, the first reactivation of a inactive chapter, Epsilon chapter at UC Berkeley, occurred.
 In 2016, the first co-ed chapter, Delta chapter, was founded at USC by Jacob Lokshin and eleven other USC students.
-This was soon followed by the creation of Pi chapter, Psi chapter, Chi chapter, Eta chapter, Gamma chapter, and Mu chapter.
+This was soon followed by the creation of Pi, Psi, Chi, Eta, Gamma, and Mu chapters.